-9.1 Suitable Chimneys
+9.2 Suitable Chimneys

 This stove will provide optimum efficiency and performance when connected to a 6" (150 mm) diameter chimney flue system.
-The connection to a chimney having a diameter of at least 5" (130 mm) (Canada only) or no more than 7" (180 mm) is permitted, if it allows the proper venting of combustion gases and that such application is verified and authorized by a qualified installer.
+The connection to a chimney having a diameter of at least 5" (130 mm) (Canada only) or no more than 7" (180 mm) is permitted, if it allows the proper evacuation of flue gases and that such application is verified and authorized by a qualified installer.
 Otherwise, the diameter of the flue should be 6" (150 mm).